EWaterman/EWaterman.github.io/_posts/Ch7/0007-02-01-finding-your-target-audience.md

 <hr><br>
 #### **Facebook**

-Facebook was very important for me when I was first began promoting my comic.
+Facebook was very important for me when I first began promoting my comic.

 Most of your Facebook contacts are probably your friends and family.
 Those are the exact people you want to target when first starting out because they’re the ones who are going to support you no matter what you create.
 They’ll be the easiest people to convince to follow your stuff.
 When I created my Facebook page for my comic, almost all of my initial followers were friends and family.